 In the subtle fabric of our day to day routine, every now and again we allow some red stripes to mingle in.
 Sooner or later, those stripes will unweave the whole mechanism.
-I’m sure you’ve experienced it too: the day goes on fabulously, everything falls into its place, and then, apparently out of nowhere, something small happens which breaks the entire process.
-Suddenly, you feel down, you don’t have any desire to go on and all you want to do is to whine on somebody else’s shoulder about how pitiful your life is.
+I’m sure you’ve experienced it too: the day goes on fabulously, everything falls into places, and then, apparently out of nowhere, some small, tiny thing happens and that thing breaks the entire process.
+Suddenly, you feel down, you don’t have any drive to go on and all you want to do is to whine on somebody else’s shoulder about how pitiful your life is.

 Those red stripes are demotivating habits.
 We all have them and, on a very unconscious level, we’re all allowing them to manifest every once in a while.
 The problem with those demotivating habits is that we’re not always seeing them as demotivating habits.
 Many of them are just downgraded versions of normal reactions or, to be more precise, just facts.
 But we tend to interpret those facts in a diminishing way.

 On a regular day, I get around 3 or 4 of these.
 I somehow learned to identify them, but I’m not always 100% correct.
 Their ability to disguise into legitimate actions still amazes me.
 So, for the sake of putting a name on their face and covering them with shame, I decided to write a post on this topic.
 Namely, about my top 7 demotivating habits.